hartzler/crate/README.md

       Author - <matt@armada.io>

     COMMANDS:
-       setup	create the network bridge [bridge-name]
+       new [id] [subnet] [ip]
-       new      creates a new container
+           creates a new container
+       run [process-id] [cmd] [args]
-       run      start a process inside a container destroy	destroy the container
+           start a process inside a container
+       destroy [id]
+           destroy the container
+       pause [id]
-       pause	pause the container's processes
+           pause the container's processes
+       resume	[id]
-       resume	resume the container's processes
+           resume the container's processes
+       pids	[id]
+           list the pids of a container
+       status	[id]
+           show the status of a container
+       route-add
+           create a route to another container
+       route-del
+           remove a route
+       help
-       pids		list the pids of a container status	show the status of a container help, h	Shows a list of commands or help for one command
+           shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --root "/var/lib/crate/containers"	root directory for containers